JohnHios/codeclan_homework_JohnHios/week_11/day_3/clustering_homework_john_hios.md

+# Task 1

-* You have been provided some customer data from a shopping centre.
+You have been provided some customer data from a shopping centre.
 Do some exploratory analysis on the data.
 Comment on findings.

 **Ans**